microsoft/pyright/README.md

 To install pyright globally:
 `npm install -g pyright`

-On MacOS or Linux, sudo is required to install globally:
+On MacOS or Linux, sudo may be required to install globally:
 `sudo npm install -g pyright`

 To update to the latest version: